Ross Brawn: Benetton (1991–1996)

-Later in 1991 Brawn returned to F1 as technical director of the Benetton team, helping it win consecutive World Drivers' Championships in 1994 and 1995 with Michael Schumacher, and to take the World Constructors' Championship in 1995.
-Brawn was credited by much of the specialist press with being an important part of these championships, particularly in terms of devising race strategy.
+Later in 1991 Brawn returned to Formula One as technical director of the Benetton team, helping it win consecutive World Drivers' Championships in 1994 and 1995 with Michael Schumacher, and to take the World Constructors' Championship in 1995.
+Despite the car being designed by Rory Byrne, Brawn was credited by much of the specialist press with being an important part of these championships, particularly in terms of devising race strategy.
+Brawn also persuaded Frank Dernie to join to help with car development and improve the team organisation.